Note on higher spins and holographic symmetry algebra: Acknowledgment

 \section{Acknowledgment}

+We are grateful to Dmitry Ponomarev for helpful correspondence.
 The work of SB is supported by the Swarnajayanti Fellowship (File No- SB/SJF/2021-22/14) of the Department of Science and Technology and ANRF, India.
 The work of RM is supported by ANRF-CRG project (CRG/2022/006165).
 SP is supported by the INSA Senior scientist position at NISER, Bhubaneswar, India through the Grant number INSA/SP/SS/2023.